slateci/atlas-squid/README.md

 ### Enable Actions in the GitHub UI

-Once the workflow is added to the repository, you must allow it to run by navigating to the Actions tab in GitHub's interface.
+Once the workflow is added to the repository, you must allow it to run by navigating to the Actions tab in the GitHub's interface.

 ## Git force pushes